Translate

 Prior to last Thursday, the collection could have perished at any time through accident (e.g. fire or flood) or intention (discarded as untouched for over two decades; tossed into the trash {had I died} by someone assigned to clear the house).
 They are now safe and, I hope, will be used by this and future generations in their search for an understanding of what their predecessors thought and did.

 As I re-read the words of the previous paragraph, they feel a bit presumptuous... and maybe they are.
-I am simply ecstatic to know that the photographs will still be here, well taken care of, long after I am finally, myself, off the planet.
+I am simply ecstatic to know that photographs I created will still be here, well taken care of, long after I am on to what, if anything, comes after life on the third rock from the sun.

 If you've read this far, please ask yourself what you have that could benefit others after you are gone.
 Although your first thought may be about money, that is not what I'm asking.
 Were you witness to tough or amazing or historical times?
 Do you have family heirlooms whose history/origins are unknown to the younger generations?
 Do you have a skill that is unique or uncommon—other than belching the alphabet?
 Are you of a disappearing generation?
 If so, you have stories, experiences, and/or skills that others want to hear, learn, and cherish!
 They will vanish with your last breath unless you share them NOW with future generations.
 It's very easy to save them using a tape recorder (a video camera would be even better) or its digital equivalent.